-Taking these into consideration, there are 13 foods that I regularly make from scratch.
+There are 13 foods that I regularly make from scratch.
 I found that keeping these foods in my routine helps to keep my grocery budget right around $330 each month for my family of four.

 Note: I teach a whole lesson on cooking from scratch in Grocery Budget Bootcamp.
-This 8 week course goes in-depth on balancing food priorities, the value of your time, and how to make the most of your budget!
+This 8-week course goes in-depth on balancing food priorities, the value of your time, and how to make the most of your budget!

-The Best Foods to Make From Scratch
+The Best Foods to Make From Scratch on a Budget

-Making bread from scratch is much easier than it’s made out to be.
 With as little as four ingredients, you can make your own bread and avoid the unhealthy fats and processed sugars found in store-bought bread.
 You can also save A TON of money if your family eats bread on a regular basis.

-And if using yeast is a little overwhelming, this beginners guide to yeast can help.
+And if using yeast is a little overwhelming, this beginner’s guide to yeast can help.